handlebars-lang/handlebars.js/README.markdown

 Supported Environments
 ----------------------

-Handlebars has been designed to work in any ECMAScript 3 environment.
+Handlebars has been designed to work in any ECMAScript 7 (2016) environment.
 This includes

-- Node.js 12+
+- Node.js
 - Chrome
 - Firefox
-- Safari 5+
+- Safari
-- Opera 11+
-- IE 6+
+- Edge

-Older versions and other runtimes are likely to work but have not been formally tested.
-The compiler requires `JSON.stringify` to be implemented natively or via a polyfill.
-If using the precompiler this is not necessary.
+If you need to support older environments, use Handlebars version 4.

 Performance
 -----------